about us

 The fire in front of you crackles softly, its sparks rising to meet the constellations like messengers carrying the stories from the world of spirit and back again.
 The warm sand vibrates, the earth hums beneath your feet while the smoke dances around you, moves through you, sings you in, grounds you, and welcomes you back.

 This is where The VA Network began.
-Under this sky that holds time like a breath, sitting around a campfire.
-It started with Andrew D Flanagan and his mentor and elder, Dig Jones, the fire light glowing as his hands moved with purpose, carving stories into the earth, patterns of creation drawn into the warm sand.
-They weren’t stories of the past, but maps of the way ahead, of retrieving forward the ways to guide the path for the future.
-Symbols drawn to guide not just our feet but our hearts and our spirits.
+Under a sky that holds time like a breath, Andrew D Flanagan and his mentor and elder Dig Jones sitting around the campfire on Wiradjuri country.
+The fire light glowed as the old mans hands moved with purpose, carving stories into the earth, patterns of creation drawn into the warm sand.
+They weren’t stories of the past, but maps of the way ahead, of retrieving forward the ways to guide the path for the future, symbols drawn to guide not just our feet but our hearts and our spirits.
 Each mark held the weight of generations past and those yet to come, the wisdom of lives lived in deep relation with the land, and all that call it Home.

 The fire doesn’t belong to you or me.
 It belongs to the stories.
 Our role is to keep it burning.
 To gather the people and make space for the truth to rise with the smoke, to touch as many people as it can, to bring everyone back under the lore of the land, back into our role as custodians of creation.